MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-about-mobile-development-with-xamarin.md

 To debug your cross-platform apps without having to use a physical device, you will need to use the following:

-1.  **An Android emulator.** Depending on which version of Windows you are using, we recommend either Microsoft's Visual Studio Emulator for Android or the Xamarin Player, both of which offer fast performance and support a variety of device capabilities:
+### Microsoft's Android emulator

-    -   **Windows 8+ machines:** We highly recommend using Microsoft's [Visual Studio Emulator for Android](https://www.visualstudio.com/en-us/features/msft-android-emulator-vs.aspx), which is installed with Visual Studio.
+It is recommended that you use Microsoft's [Visual Studio Emulator for Android](~/cross-platform/visual-studio-emulator-for-android.md), which is installed with Visual Studio.
 The [Visual Studio Emulator for Android](https://channel9.msdn.com/events/Visual-Studio/Connect-event-2015/711) video (Channel9, 5m55s) gives an overview and demonstration.

-    -   **Windows 7 or earlier/Windows running on Mac OS X**: use the [Xamarin Android Player](http://developer.xamarin.com/guides/android/getting_started/installation/android-player) (xamarin.com).
+### Apple's iOS Simulator

-2.  **Apple's iOS Simulator.** To learn more, read [Getting Started with the iOS Simulator](https://developer.apple.com/library/prerelease/content/documentation/IDEs/Conceptual/iOS_Simulator_Guide/GettingStartedwithiOSSimulator/GettingStartedwithiOSSimulator.html#//apple_ref/doc/uid/TP40012848-CH5-SW1) (apple.com).
+To learn more, read [Getting Started with the iOS Simulator](https://developer.apple.com/library/prerelease/content/documentation/IDEs/Conceptual/iOS_Simulator_Guide/GettingStartedwithiOSSimulator/GettingStartedwithiOSSimulator.html#//apple_ref/doc/uid/TP40012848-CH5-SW1) (apple.com).

-3.  **Microsoft's Windows Phone Emulator.** To learn more, read [Windows Phone Emulator for Windows Phone 8](../debugger/run-windows-phone-apps-in-the-emulator.md).
+3.  **Microsoft's Windows Phone Emulator.**

+To learn more, read [Test with the Microsoft Emulator for Windows 10 Mobile](/windows-uwp/windows-apps-src/debug-test-perf/test-with-the-emulator.md).

 ##  <a name="components"></a> Deeper Dive: Xamarin Components